What Is Telecommuting?

 Some people also find working from home to be a bit isolating, because you are not around your coworkers.
 Routine meetings that use video chat can help alleviate this loneliness.

 When considering a telecommuting job, it is important to weigh these positives and negatives.

 Jobs That Allow Telecommuting

 Many industries offer telecommuting jobs.
 Some of these industries include sales, customer service, and marketing.
 Many jobs in technology (including computer and software programming) can be done via telecommuting.

-Some medical jobs, including health claims analysts and even some radiologists, have begun to work from home.
+Some medical professionals, including health claims analysts and even some radiologists, have begun to work from home.